CivicActions/ssp-toolkit/docs/controls/CM.md

 4. Major application modification

+The CCB meets bi-weekly during the sprint planning and backlog grooming meetings.
+In addition, the Program Owner or Project Manager may convene the CCB in an emergency session to address time-critical topics as deemed necessary.

 ### Part b)

 #### CivicActions Responsibility

 In accordance with the Configuration Management Plan, CivicActions performs security impact analysis of all planned code releases.
-Level of impact is assessed by the Engineering team before the planned code release is presented to the Change Control Board (CCB) for final approval.
-Significant software enhancements and major application modifications require approval from the Tech Lead of the Engineering team.
-Once a code release is considered ready for deployment, a CCB Review is done before scheduling deployment of the code release to production, in accordance with the Agile-based System Development Life Cycle methodology described
+Level of impact is assessed by CivicActions Development in collaboration with CivicActions Security before the planned code updates are presented at the sprint planning meeting for approval.
+Significant software enhancements and major application modifications require approval from the Tech Lead of the Development team.
+Once a code release is considered ready for deployment, a Security Review is done before scheduling deployment of the code release to production, in accordance with the Agile-based System Development Life Cycle methodology described in SA-3.